OliverLysa/observatory-data-prep/README.md

 # Purpose

-A collection of scripts combined into a package to:
+A collection of scripts to:

 1.  extract raw data from public official and emerging sources (incl. via API, web scraping and programmatic download requests); and